EdgeCaseZA/FeedStoreAPI/documentation.md

 - The `priceSuffix` is optional and further clarifies the _seasonal rates_ fields.

 <a id="75-area-tree" href="#">back to top</a>

+##### 7.4.1.17 CommercialListingDetails Node

+- The `CommercialListingDetails` node is optional and can be present for both `Sale` and `Rent` `PropertyType` (else it will not be present).
+- The `leaseType` is optional, but if present will contain one of the following enum values `PercentageLease`, `NetLease`, `DoubleNetLease`, `TripleNetLease`, `FullyServiced`, `Lease`
+- The `buildingGrade` is optional, but if present will contain one of the following enum values `P`, `AAA`, `A`, `B`, `C`
+- The `powerAvailability` is optional, but if present will be either `SinglePhase` or `ThreePhase`
+- The `grossRentalPerMonth` is optional.
+- The `netRentalPerMonth` is optional.
+- The `escalation` is optional and meant to convey an annual rental escalation in percentage value.
+- The `zoning` is optional and will be a string value or description.
+Can be anything.
+- The `underCoverParkingBayCostPerMonth` is optional and will represent the cost of a single under cover parking bay per month or batch cost for x number of parking bays.
+- The `openParkingBayCostPerMonth` is optional and will represent the cost of a single open cover parking bay per month or batch cost for x number of parking bays.

+##### 7.4.1.18 CommercialFeatures Node

+- The `CommercialFeatures` node is optional and can be present for both `Sale` and `Rent` `PropertyType` (else it will not be present).
+- All attributes are optional.
+- If there are no commercial listing features, the CommercialFeatures node will not be present.
+- If an attribute is not present, its value can be assumed to be 0 (for a number) or false (for a flag).
+- If the entire node (element) is not present, it should be understood that any previous values should be cleared.

+<a id="7415-addressNode" href="#"></a>

 ### 7.5 Area Tree